LearnOnDemandSystems/docs/tms/tms-administrators/users/instructor-management/lab-instance-viewing-permissions.md

 isPublished: true
 ---

-# How do I allow instructors to see lab instances and exam labs scores
+# How do I allow instructors to see lab instances and exam labs scores?

 > Please be aware that functionality covered in this article may not be available to you.